quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_programming_paradigm_part2.md

 Thus the architecture consists of 4 parts (CPU & NVRAM & EVENT-CONTEXT & HOST)

-What is critical, is the notion that a HOST provides the input, output and events (with context), a practical scheme for imperative hardware may consist of : 1) The CPU+PC sitting idle (PC stalled ), 2) on an event (user action, network, timer or chained event ) The HOST pushes to the CPU stack the CONTEXT, and the PC address of the code assigned to that event, 3) The CPU can then run and alter the non-volatile state (NVRAM) based on the code and the CONTEXT, 4) at the end of the routine the CPU returns which triggers the HOST to examine the NVRAM and handle any output to the user.
+What is critical, is the notion that a HOST provides the input, output and events (with context), a practical scheme for imperative hardware may consist of : 1) The CPU+PC sitting idle (PC stalled ), 2) on an event (user action, network, timer or chained event ) The HOST pushes the CONTEXT to the CPU stack , and sets the PC address of the code assigned to that event, 3) The CPU can then run and alter the non-volatile state (NVRAM) based on the code and the CONTEXT, 4) at the end of the routine the CPU returns, this triggers the HOST to examine the NVRAM and handle any output to the user.

 In order to avoid the trap, It is equally important that the CPU & NVRAM boundary not be confused or moved to the CPU & HOST boundary, even though the host is likely to emulate the NVRAM using DISK.